chaosparrot/talon_hud/README.md

 Known issues
 ---
-- Walkthrough progress styling, and an overview of all the available steps
 - 'Dismiss options' in the context menu makes the HUD go into a state where the next context menu won't respond properly
+- Walkthrough text clipping
+- Walkthrough animations not registering all the time
+- Walkthrough voice commands not activating animation

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.